 Lyme disease is an illness spread through the bite of a blacklegged tick, also known as a deer tick, that is infected with the Borrelia burgdorferi bacteria.
 Not all ticks are infected with the bacteria, so not all tick bites spread Lyme disease.
+The risk of getting Lyme disease from a tick bite increases with the time a tick is attached to a person and usually requires the tick to be attached for 24 hours or more.
 Lyme disease does not spread from person to person.

 Early symptoms of Lyme disease usually occur within one to two weeks, but can occur as soon as three days, or as long as a month after a tick bite.